 The learning opportunities that we co-ordinate are offered several times a year at prices that we hope will be affordable to most.
 We don’t do this to make a profit, we do it for ourselves and for people who want to share in our enthusiasm for lifelong learning.

 We hope that you will join us!
 TAB is a dynamic and interesting way to learn, explore new ideas, discuss topics and remain young in mind.

-Third Age Barrie (TAB) is a volunteer organization dedicated to providing intellectually stimulating lectures for mature learners living in Barrie and neighboring communities.
+Third Age Barrie (TAB) is a volunteer organization dedicated to providing intellectually stimulating and entertaining presentations for mature learners living in Barrie and neighboring communities.

 The Third Age Learning Movement was established in France in 1973.
 It rapidly spread through Europe and the United Kingdom and first arrived in Canada, (Sherbrooke Quebec) in 1975.
 Worldwide, there are now many organizations offering third age learning opportunities through universities, community organizations, and independent groups like ours.
 There are now over 50 such learning groups in Canada with Third Age Barrie being among one of the newer ones.

 Our founding members came together in March 2014 and launched TAB’s inaugural series to a sellout audience in the fall of 2014.
 Since then a 5-part series has been offered each spring and fall.